DJ Horn

 Carol Gale

 Carol Gale began practicing Sun Do about 30 years ago when she read a notice stating, “One practice is worth a thousand readings.”
-Finding this to bear truth, she found herself practicing for a few years, taking a break for a few years and always returning.
+Finding this to bear truth, she found herself drawn to the gentle pattern of exercise and the meditative quiet provided by the Sun Do practice.
 Sun Do especially helped her manage her back pain, by both keeping her flexible and strengthening her core.
-She is currently at the fifth level in red belt, and has been practicing regularly for the past 6 years.
+For many years she practiced a minimum of once a week, though she has discovered the increased benefits of practicing three times a week.
+She is currently at the tenth level in red belt, and has been practicing regularly for the past seven years.